Operation Wikinger: Sortie

 Operation Viking (Unternehmen Wikinger) began at 19:00 on 22 February 1940.
 The flotilla, operating from their anchorage near Wilhelmshaven off Schillig, was proceeding quickly towards Weg 1, a 6 nmi-wide swept channel of the Westwall, a defensive minefield protecting the German Bight.
 The ships were sailing on a bearing of 300°, when they were attacked from the air.
 At about 7:00 p.m.
-Feldwebel Döring the gunner of Heinkel 1H+IM, flying towards the English coast, had seen the wake of a ship to port and reported it to the pilot, Feldwebel Jäger.
+Feldwebel Döring, the gunner of Heinkel 1H+IM, flying towards the English coast, had seen the wake of a ship to port and reported it to the pilot, Feldwebel Jäger.
 The pilot saw a ship moving fast towards the north-west.
-On the sea, lookouts on Friedrich Eckoldt saw an aircraft pass overhead at an estimated 500–800 m, not showing appropriate recognition signals, which return soon after.
+On the sea, lookouts on Friedrich Eckoldt saw an aircraft pass overhead at an estimated 500–800 m, not showing appropriate recognition signals, that returned soon after.
 At 7:45p.m., the pilot and the observer, Feldwebel Schräpler, were certain that the ship was a merchant vessel, which also failed to show recognition signals.